Isolate on arrival: NYC region is latest to try quarantine

 The operators of the three major New York City region airports — which had more than 300 flights arriving from Florida airports over the week ending Wednesday — have already put up “COVID-19 Travel Advisory” signs with targeted states outlined in red.
 Signs also were being posted at the Port Authority Bus Terminal in Manhattan.

-In Connecticut, portable electronic signs were placed in major interstates near the borders.
+In Connecticut, portable electronic signs were placed along major interstates near the borders.

-The operators of Bradley International Airport in Windsor Locks, Connecticut, said they are working with carriers to make sure there are on-board announcements about the quarantine on arriving flights.
+The operators of Bradley International Airport in Windsor Locks, Connecticut, said they are working with carriers to make clear they expect on-board announcements about the quarantine on arriving flights.
 Messages are also posted throughout the terminal building, said Kevin Dillon, executive director of the Connecticut Airport Authority.

 Dillon noted that flights to places like Florida, North Carolina and Texas are being affected.